arviz-devs/arviz/paper/paper.md

 Plotting functions have also been redesigned to support modularity at multiple levels:

 * At a high level, `ArviZ` offers a collection of “batteries-included” plots.
 These are built-in plotting functions providing sensible defaults for common tasks like MCMC sampling diagnostics, predictive checks, and model comparison.
-* At an intermediate level, the API enables easier customization of batteries-included plots and simplifies the creation of new plots.
+* At an intermediate level, the application programming interface enables easier customization of batteries-included plots and simplifies the creation of new plots.
 This is achieved through the `PlotCollection` class, which enables developers and advanced users to focus solely on the plotting logic, delegating any faceting or aesthetic mappings to `PlotCollection`.
 * At a lower level, we have improved the separation between computational and plotting logic, reducing code duplication and enhancing modular design.
 These changes also facilitate support for multiple plotting backends, improving extensibility and maintainability.
 Currently, `ArviZ` supports three plotting backends: matplotlib [@Hunter_2007], Bokeh [@Bokeh_2018], and plotly [@plotly_2015].

 Thanks to this new design, the cost of adding "batteries-included" plots has reduced in more than half even though `ArviZ` now supports one extra backend.
 Consequently, redesigned `ArviZ` already has 37 "batteries-included", 10 more than the 0.x versions.